Lewik/kxml/README.md

 [![](https://jitpack.io/v/lewik/kxml.svg)](https://jitpack.io/#lewik/kxml)

-Kxml is simple xml parser.
+Kxml is a simple XML parser.
 No CDATA and no ampersands yet.